 With the "A" highlighted, go to the Fill drop-down menu in the Character Formatting Controls and set the tint of the Black Fill to 80%.

-With the text frame selected, go to Edit > Copy and Paste it onto the opposite page of the A-Master.
+With the text frame selected, go to Edit > Copy and Paste it onto the opposite page of the A-Parent.
 Position this new text frame against the right-hand guideline you created in Step 1, at the same horizontal alignment (around Y position 226 mm).
 Change the text alignment to Align Right.